Is Cancer Contagious?

 Some people point to “clusters” of cancer patients who have had contact, directly or indirectly, with one another as proof that cancer is contagious.
 But scientists have found that these clusters almost never reflect a greater incidence of cancer than would be found in a random survey of the general public.

 It’s also impossible to be sure that environmental factors and cultural factors such as diet and lifestyle are not responsible when studying the causes of clusters of cancers.
-(To learn more about this topic, see our document, Cancer Clusters.)
-In most cases, the time between exposure to cancer-causing agents (carcinogens) and the development of cancer is unknown.
+(To learn more about this topic, see our document called Cancer Clusters.)

 People with cancer need to be around other people.